September 12, 2012

 (a late-70s one-off short by the staff of Lupin III)

-The story is ridiculous and childish but the Miyazaki-animated scene near the end is fantastic.
+The story is childish but the Miyazaki-animated scene near the end is fantastic.
 Between this and his epic battle scene in Animal Treasure Island, he's become one of my favourite animators.
-It's a lot more cartoony and wild than I'd have thought from his directing style.
+His early animation work is a lot more cartoony and wild than I'd have thought from his later directing style.

 Roujin Z